mitchellmoss/nuheat_hanger_website/WARP.md

 ## Project Overview

-Landing page with PayPal checkout for 3D-printed NH AC0200 fault sensor hook holder.
+Landing page with PayPal checkout for 3D-printed holders that fit the Nuheat / Mapeheat NH AC0200 fault sensor and the Nuheat MatSense Pro (AC0100) indicator.
 The C++ server renders HTML templates and exposes PayPal API endpoints to prevent client-side price tampering.

 ## Architecture